1985

 the beginning of the end as such."[43]

-It seems as if these problems really based more on human side and not so much
+It seems as if these problems were really based more on the human aspect and not

-on the musical aspect because they were all quite satisfied with the development
+so much on the musical aspect, because they were all quite satisfied with the

 and the conclusion of a tried and tested production liason."
 Since 1983 Alan